 - Getting into brawls and having encounters with law enforcement

-- Repeated highly risky sexual encounters with strangers or prostitutes
+- Repeated perilous sexual encounters with strangers or prostitutes

 - Have “blackouts” as a direct result of using a substance.
-A “blackout” can defined by a sudden and temporary loss of memory and/or consciousness due to substance abuse
+A “blackout” can be defined by a sudden and temporary loss of memory and consciousness due to substance abuse

 - Lying or misleading people and loved ones on where an individual has been